 As we move into later life, our personal circumstances naturally change.
 Retirement, bereavement and poor physical or mental health can all cause chronic loneliness to set in, which can then lead to a vicious cycle of further health problems.

-Recent studies have shown that loneliness and isolation can be linked to heart disease, high blood pressure, an increased risk of dementia, anxiety and depression.
+Studies show that loneliness and isolation can be linked to heart disease, high blood pressure, an increased risk of dementia, anxiety and depression.
 In fact, some experts believe loneliness is as damaging for our health as smoking and obesity.